SJellen/SJellen/README.md

 ---

-## 🧭 What This Account Contains
+## 🧭 Current Public Work

-This account is organized around research that becomes inspectable infrastructure:
+My current public work focuses on research that can be translated into inspectable technical and institutional artifacts:

 - protocol specifications
 - registry and schema models
 - resolver and reference surfaces
 - DOI-backed whitepapers and briefs
 - institutional design frameworks
 - operational simulations and transition models

-The goal is to move from argument to structure: defining the objects, roles, incentives, lifecycle rules, and coordination surfaces that make complex systems easier to inspect, govern, and improve.
+This work is primarily maintained through **Jellen Protocol Lab** and the **`sjellen/protocols`** repository, alongside older software projects and personal development work.

 ---